-The event is being moderated by KDKA-TV Health and Medical Editor Maria Simbra, M.D. and will feature St. Clair physicians Stephen M. Colodny, M.D., Chief of Infectious Disease, John T. Sullivan, M.D., MBA, Senior Vice President and Chief Medical Officer, and Family Medicine/Primary Care physician Ruth Christoforetti, M.D., as well as Mayo Clinic physicians Stacey Rizza, M.D., FIDSA, Executive Medical Director for International Academic Affairs, and Andrew D. Badley, M.D., Professor of Medicine and Molecular Medicine, Chair – Molecular Medicine.
+The event was moderated by KDKA-TV Health and Medical Editor Maria Simbra, M.D. and featured St. Clair physicians Stephen M. Colodny, M.D., Chief of Infectious Disease, John T. Sullivan, M.D., MBA, Senior Vice President and Chief Medical Officer, and Family Medicine physician Ruth Christoforetti, M.D., as well as Mayo Clinic physicians Stacey Rizza, M.D., FIDSA, Infectious Diseases Consultant, Executive Medical Director for International Practice, and Andrew D. Badley, M.D., Professor of Medicine and Molecular Medicine, Chair – Molecular Medicine.

-The virtual town hall coincides with St. Clair’s fourth anniversary as a member of the exclusive Mayo Clinic Care Network.
+The virtual town hall is in recognition of St. Clair’s fourth anniversary as a member of the exclusive Mayo Clinic Care Network.

 Dr. Colodny earned his medical degree at New York Medical College in Valhalla, N.Y., completed his residency in Internal Medicine at Bayside Medical Center in Springfield, Mass. and completed a post-doctoral fellowship in infectious disease at Yale-New Haven Hospital in New Haven, Conn.
 He is board certified in internal medicine and infectious diseases.
 Dr. Colodny is Chief of the Infectious Diseases Division at St. Clair Hospital and practices with Pittsburgh Infectious Diseases, Ltd.